fossabot/IglooBering/README.md

 ```

 ## Documentation
-TBD
+### General structure
+Data on Igloo is organized hierarchically: the fundamental unit is the **Device** (e.g. thermometer, people counter, air pollution sensor, ...), every device has multiple **Value**s (e.g. tmeperature, humiildity, CO2 concentration, ...).
+Multiple devices can be organized in **Environment**s (e.g. marine area, beehives, ...).

 ## Contributing
 We are open to any contribution, just send us a pull request.

 ### Testing
-You can run the automated tests using the `test` script
+You can run the automated tests using the `test` script, tests use a mocked database so they can be run offline.

 ```bash
 yarn test